Gigas002/software-and-services/README.md

 - Don't use **HTTPS Everywhere**, it will be deprecated soon.
 Just enable HTTPS-only mode in your browser settings
 - Don't use NoScript, Ghostery, Disconnect, Privacy Badger, etc -- redundant with uBlock Origin; easily detected; practically abandonware
-- Instead of url-shorteners use [Actually Legitimate URL Shortener Tool](https://github.com/DandelionSprout/adfilt/blob/master/LegitimateURLShortener.txt) for uBlock (with `AdGuard URL Tracking Protection`)
+- Instead of url-shorteners use [Actually Legitimate URL Shortener Tool](https://github.com/DandelionSprout/adfilt/blob/master/LegitimateURLShortener.txt) for uBlock (with `AdGuard URL Tracking Protection`).
+Be sure to add it in `Filter list`, not in `My filters` page
 - Don't use [Firefox containers](https://github.com/mozilla/multi-account-containers) add-on, it's prebuilt in firefox already, just enable it.
 Containers are used for multiple accounts in one browser instance

 Additional/situative extensions and recommendations: